Knitting and cooking were two activities Mom and I enjoyed doing together. It had been that way since I was a child.

 A birthday card for Mom in heaven:

 When she died, as the only daughter of her seven children, I inherited her yarn stash.
 It was an extraordinary stash, filled with gorgeous single balls of unlabeled wool as well as multiple skeins of labeled yarn.
 The possibilities were endless — a knitter’s dream — and a gift to her daughter.
-In her collection were ten knitted squares, part of a quilt I started her on when she was in rehab after her brain tumor recurred.
+In her collection were ten knitted squares, part of a quilt I had started her on when she was in rehab after her brain tumor recurred.
 To say the squares were not uniform is being gracious.
 Had she not died within the year of knitting them, I would most certainly have unraveled them.
-Instead, they became a memorial to her.
-Morose, I know, but it was the last thing she had knit before she died and I am sentimental and there’s a thing called a grief journey and I’ve been on it.
-Having said all that, my mother was a beautiful woman who never left the house without looking her best; she would never have wanted to be remembered by those tangled-up squares.
+Instead, they became a final memorial to her.
+Morose, I know, but it was the last thing she had knit before she died, and I am sentimental, and there’s a thing called a grief journey, and I’ve been on it.
+Having said all that, my mother was a beautiful woman who never left the house without looking her best; she would never have wanted to be remembered by those tangled-up, messy squares.

 I unraveled the squares.
-I ended up with a colorful ball of heavy worsted-weight cotton/wool blend named “Nobori” by Noro Yarns.
+I ended up with a colorful ball of heavy worsted-weight cotton and wool blend called “Nobori” by Noro Yarns.
 I found the matching skeins in Mom’s stash.

 That’s my bestie cousin, Marion, on the left.
 Her Pumpkin Bread with Chocolate Chip is one of the most popular recipes on Judy’s Chickens.
-Just saying.

 I Got Into It & It Got Into Me

-To make knitting so many neck warmers creatively challenging I made a “rule”: I had to use at least two strands of different yarns twisted together for each neck warmer.
-This was because Mom had so much sock and DK weight yarn in her stash that needed to be used up.
+To make knitting so many neck warmers creatively challenging, I made a rule: I had to use at least two strands of different yarns twisted together for each neck warmer.
+This was because Mom had so much sock and DK weight yarn that needed to be used up.
 But, oh, did it ever make the entire process so much more fun.
 Mom would have loved seeing the results.
-I definitely felt her presence knitting by the Christmas tree in the early morning and evening hours of December.
+I definitely felt her presence knitting by the Christmas tree in December’s early morning and evening hours.

 The Basketweave Knitting Pattern

--If the number of stitches is divisible by 8, such as 24 or 32 do the following:
+-If the number of stitches is divisible by 8, such as 24 or 32, do the following: